Ifethecoder/image-classifier-app/README.md

 ## Note:
 A sample dataset of flower images is provided with the project, along with a JSON file that maps category labels to flower names.
 You can use this dataset to train your own model if desired.

-Additionally, a pretrained model checkpoint is included in the checkpoints folder, which you can use to start making predictions immediately.
-If you'd like to train the model from scratch, feel free to delete the existing checkpoint file to create a new one.